 What does help increase milk supply?

-In most cases galactogogues will not hurt you, but make sure to consult with your healthcare provider when introducing any herbs or supplements in conjunction with any medications you are already on.
+In most cases galactagogues will not hurt you or give any negative side effects to your breastmilk supply, but make sure to consult with your healthcare provider when introducing any herbs or supplements in conjunction with any medications you are already on.

-I know that there are many women who have had success with galactagogues and I think that’s great!
-But without frequent breast stimulation, milk supply will not increase in most cases.
-If you feel like your supply needs a boost and frequent breast stimulation has not helped, you would probably benefit from a one-on-one consult with an IBCLC.
+I know that there are many postpartum women who have had success with galactagogues and other lactation supplements and I think that’s great!
+But without frequent breast stimulation and milk removal along with the supplements, breastmilk supply will not increase in most cases.
+So next time you see an advertisement for a pretty mask or milk boosting tea, make sure you are relying on more frequent milk expression and removal first.
+If you feel like your supply needs a boost or you are experiencing low milk supply and frequent breast stimulation has not helped, you would benefit from a one-on-one consult with a board certified lactation consultant for some one-on-one lactation support.
 I love helping moms with in-person consults and eConsults.
 In my video classes I discuss various ways to encourage a healthy supply like hand expression and hands-on pumping, in-depth.
 What helped encourage a healthy milk supply for you?
 Share in the comments.

 I’ve created a free e-mail course to help you get breastfeeding started on the right foot!
 Click the image below for more info.